CoxGroup/CoxGroup.github.io/index.md

 <!-- Text -->
 <p>
-Welcome to the Cox group homepage!
+Welcome to the Cox Group homepage!
 We are a <b>computational</b> and <b>theoretical chemistry</b> group in the Department of Chemistry, Durham University.
 </p>

 <p>In the Cox Group, we use theory and molecular simulations to understand the properties of liquids and liquid-solid interfaces.
 Our focus is on understanding emergent phenomena: How do properties at the microscopic scale impact phenomena on the meso- and macro scales?
 Individual research topics fall broadly within the following themes:</p>